citizen-science-association/ppsr-core/docs/project.md

 </tr>
 </tbody></table>

-## Extended Attributes
+## Extension Attributes
-  This is a tabular representation of the PMM extension model attributes and their definitions.
-Not all systems will have this information, but you are encouraged to include it.

 **[current approved version: 2.0.0]**

+Extension attributes are the fields whose inclusion is not mandatory for all systems that are compliant with PPSR Core.
+The table below lists all Core Attributes; their field name, a description of how it is used.
+Every system is encouraged to include these fields to ensure greater interoperability between systems.

 <table className="table table-bordered table-hover table-condensed">
 <thead><tr><th title="Field #1">Entity</th>